RACV Logo

 Travel Period

-Set out on an insightful journey through Cambodia's temple-strewn landscapes, seeing traditional cultures and vibrant cities on an incredible eight-day adventure.
-From the hustle and bustle of Thailand's heady capital of Bangkok, you’ll dive straight into the stately grandeur of the Angkor complex to wander the temples of days past.
-Discover the sobering history of Phnom Penh and finish with the cosmopolitan flavours of Ho Chi Minh City in Vietnam.
-This journey through the heart of Cambodia hits all the highlights and is sure to leave you with some unforgettable memories of a fascinating part of Southeast Asia.
+Set out on an insightful journey through Cambodia's temple-strewn landscapes, encountering traditional cultures and vibrant cities on an eight-day adventure.
+From the hustle and bustle of Thailand's capital of Bangkok, you’ll dive straight into the grandeur of the UNESCO World Heritage-listed Angkor complex to wander the temples of centuries past.
+Learn about the sobering history of Phnom Penh and finish with the cosmopolitan buzz of Ho Chi Minh City in Vietnam.
+This journey through the heart of Cambodia hits all the highlights and is sure to leave you with unforgettable memories of a fascinating part of South East Asia.

 IMPORTANT INFORMATION